 NOTE: Small form factor UEs are typically expected to have the diagonal less than 1/5 of the lowest supported frequency wavelength.

+In TS 22.261 [14] clause 6.15.2 Resource efficiency states some general requirements for IoT devices.